Amateur Athlete Trust

 An amateur athlete trust is a trust created under an arrangement whereby funds are received for the benefit of an amateur athlete.
 However, to preserve the athlete's eligibility to compete in a sporting event sanctioned by an international sport federation, the funds must be held, controlled and administered by a registered Canadian amateur athletic association, in accordance with the rules of the federation.

-When an athlete is a member of a registered Canadian amateur athletic association and he or she is eligible to compete in sporting events as a member of the Canadian national team, an amateur athlete trust can be created if:
+If an athlete is a member of a registered Canadian amateur athletic association and he or she is eligible to compete in sporting events as a member of the Canadian national team, an amateur athlete trust can be created provided:

 - an arrangement such as the one described above has been made; or